 Private Arabic language tutoring is available in cities like Jeddah and Riyadh and fees are charged by the hour.
 The Arabic Linguistics Institute at King Saud University offers an intensive two-year full-time program for non-native male students at the undergraduate level and under the age of 25, and results in a Diploma.
 The university offers accommodation.
 King Abdulaziz University offers shorter Arabic courses for both male and female students of all ages as well as a one-year course for postgraduate students.

-Whatever your motivations to learn Arabic, you'll find that it broadens your understanding of a part of the world that is widely misrepresented and misunderstood in the media and results in memorable authentic experiences in the Arab world.
+Whatever your motivations to learn Arabic, you'll find that it broadens your understanding of a part of the world that is widely misrepresented and misunderstood in the media.
+Regardless of the destination you choose, you're sure to have memorable, authentic experiences in the Arab world.